McGill-DMaS/Kam1n0-Community/documentation/ida-pro-plugin.md

 # How does the Plug-in Work

-The plug-in is written in python using ```idaapi```.
+The plug-in is written inPpython using ```idaapi```.
 The root of this repository is the Windows installer.
 The source code of the plug-in can be found [here](https://github.com/McGill-DMaS/Kam1n0-Plugin-IDA-Pro/tree/master/Kam1n0WinSetupProject/bin_release/plugins).

 ## User Interface

 The user interface consists of two parts:
 * The native ```idaapi``` forms and controls: the Connection Management Form, the Search Progress Form, the Index Progress Form, the Select Function to Search Form, and the Select Function to Index Form.
 * The local webpages: the Clone Graph View, the Clone List View, the Text-Diff View, the Flow View, and the Clones View.
-These local webpages are rendered using the embeded Chromieum shipped with cefpython, and the frame used to hold Chromieum is wxpython.
+These local webpages are rendered using the embeded Chromium shipped with cefpython, and the frame used to hold Chromium is wxpython.
 We tried cefpython with the build-in pyside of IDA Pro.
 Unfortunately, pages cannot be rendered, so we switch to wxpython.

 ## Synchronization

 We find it difficult to update the IDA Pro UI asynchronously using ```idaapi```.
-If a thread other than the main thread updates the interface, while the user interacts with (e.g. clicks on) the interface, IDA Pro will freeze/crash.
+If a thread other than the main thread updates the interface while the user interacts with (e.g. clicks on) the interface, IDA Pro will freeze/crash.

 ## Communication

-To interact with the Kam1n0 web services, we use the build-in ```urllib``` in Python to send requests and the ```json``` lib parses the json results.
-After that, json results are passed to javascripts using ```cefpython```.
+To interact with the Kam1n0 web services, we use the built-in ```urllib``` in Python to send requests and the ```json``` lib to parse the json results.
+After that, the json results are passed to javascripts using ```cefpython```.